 Samuel B. Kanupp of The Law Offices of Archibald J. Thomas, III, P.A....

-Samuel B. Kanupp graduated cum laude from the University of the District of Columbia David A. Clark School of law in Washington, D.C. where he was named to the Dean’s List and served as Senior Editor of the Law Review.
+Samuel B. Kanupp graduated cum laude from the University of the District of Columbia David A. Clark School of law in Washington, D.C. in 2008, where he was named to the Dean’s List and served as Senior Editor of the Law Review.
 Mr. Kanupp became interested in pursuing a civil rights practice early in his law school career.

 With a particular interest in employment discrimination, Mr. Kanupp furthered his interest and education as a result of his placement with the Lawyers Committee for Civil Rights Under the Law, Employment Discrimination Project.
 The Lawyers' Committee for Civil Rights Under Law was created at the request of President John F. Kennedy in 1963 when he urged a group of lawyers to use their training and influence to move the struggle for the protection of civil rights from the streets to the courts.

 During Mr. Kanupp’s internship with the Lawyer’s Committee, the United States Supreme Court handed down its decision in Ledbetter v.
 Goodyear Tire & Rubber Company, Inc. severely limiting the right of employees to bring discrimination claims as a result of unequal pay practices.
 Mr. Kanupp was provided the unique opportunity to assist the Committee with in depth research and analysis on the case which was ultimately used in the Committee’s efforts to lobby Congress in the successful bid to pass the Lilly Ledbetter Fair Pay Act reinstating prior law that provided an effective remedy for unequal pay based on discrimination.